The Great Gatsby (1949 film): Contemporary reviews

-Variety declared the film "fails to jell as first class screen entertainment, but it has Alan Ladd and other good cast names to help ticket sales... the script stresses the love story rather than the hijacking, bootlegging elements which the Ladd fans would have liked more.
+Variety asserted that the film "fails to jell as first class screen entertainment, but it has Alan Ladd and other good cast names to help ticket sales... the script stresses the love story rather than the hijacking, bootlegging elements which the Ladd fans would have liked more.
 Ladd handles his characterization ably, making it as well-rounded as the yarn permits and fares better than other cast members in trying to make the surface characters come to life."

 The New York Times review by Bosley Crowther dismissed the film as "a limp, sentimental romance, involving a bootlegger and an old sweetheart, based on Scott Fitzgerald's classic story, but lacking the novel's bite."
 Crowther lamented that, despite the Jazz Age setting, "the period of the Nineteen Twenties is briefly and inadequately sketched with a jumble of gay Long Island parties, old clothes, old songs and old cars."
 He noted the conspicuous absence of "the baneful influence of prohibition and the disillusionment of post-World War I." Crowther deemed Ladd's solemn portrayal of Gatsby as giving the impression of "a patient and saturnine fellow who is plagued by a desperate love".

 Critics expressed conflicted opinions about Betty Field's performance as Daisy.
 Critic Lew Sheaffer wrote in The Brooklyn Daily Eagle that Field performed "the difficult feat of making a strong impact" as Gatsby's "vague, shilly-shallying sweetheart."
 Boyd Martin of The Courier-Journal opined that Field adeptly conveyed "the shallowness of Daisy's character", whereas Wanda Hale of The New York Daily News complained that Field gave "such a restrained, delicate performance that you have to use some imagination to understand her weakness."

 Critic Lew Sheaffer wrote in The Brooklyn Daily Eagle that Macdonald Carey acquitted himself well as Nick Carraway, Gatsby's only friend.
 Likewise, Boyd Martin of The Courier-Journal opined that Carey gave a quiet and reserved performance.